-On December 7th, Governor Abbott and the Texas Division of Emergency Management (TDEM) launched a COVID-19 Rapid Testing Pilot Program for front line workers at small businesses.
+Governor Abbott and the Texas Division of Emergency Management (TDEM) launched a COVID-19 Rapid Testing Pilot Program for front line workers at small businesses.
 This program will help small businesses conduct rapid tests on employees, to reduce the spread of COVID-19.

 If you’re interested in participating in the program, contact your local Chamber of Commerce organization.

 - The Texas Workforce Commission (TWC) offers information and advice for employers facing layoffs or interacting with employees during a crisis.
 Visit their website for more resources.

 - Sign up for COVID-19 related email updates from the Governor’s Office and TWC.
 Also, tune into the Governor’s YouTube channel for the latest Small Business Webinar.

 - Call TWC’s Tele-Center 7am-7pm weekly at 800-939-6631, for questions or information about unemployment.

 - Visit the US Government’s benefits information website to learn about federal help during the pandemic.

 - If you belong to a trade association, contact them.
 They also may be able to help.

 - Make sure your workplace is safe for you and your employees.
 Download the Occupational Safety and Health Administrations (OSHA)’s pamphlet with tips for preparing your workplace for COVID-19.

 - Follow the CDC’s guidance for businesses and employers responding to COVID-19.
 Visit their website to learn more.